-Our goal is to examine (a) the history of state funding for social movements in Canada; and (b) how the relationship between state funding and social movements differs across movements, regions, and time periods.
-This project’s primary deliverable is a database on grants for SMOs (social movement organizations) across Canada since 1960.
-It will eventually be launched as a public digital archive and database.
+Our goal is to examine the history of state funding for social movements in Canada and how the relationship between state funding and social movements differs across movements, regions, and time periods.
+One of the project’s primary deliverable is a database on grants for NGOs (non-governmental organizations) across Canada since 1960.

-Our team has digitized and processed over 20,000 pages using digital cameras and Book2Net scanners [Canon or Nikon SLRs], AbbyFineReader (optical-text recognition software), Google’s OpenRefine and FileMaker Pro.
+Our team has digitized and processed over 20,000 pages using digital cameras and Book2Net scanners, AbbyFineReader (optical-text recognition software), Google’s OpenRefine and FileMaker Pro.
 This project demonstrates, among other things, the immense potential of applying new technology in historical and sociological research.
 It is now viable for a small research team with modest funding to create a large dataset from historical materials and or contemporary big data sets.

-Phase II is securing large datasets from federal, provincial and municipal governments on grants to all SMOs.
-We have also partnered with the University of Alberta Library to expand our scanning of Public Accounts to include all western Canadian provinces.
-And we are securing data on funding programs to complete the database on individual grants.
+Phase I was, which is complete, was to collect data on grants to NGOs from the Federal government, British Columbia and Nova Scotia since 1960 (from Public Accounts) for the following sectors: Aboriginal peoples, the environment, human rights and women.
+Phase II, which is in progress, is to secure large datasets from federal, provincial and municipal governments on grants to all NGOs.
+We have also partnered with the University of Alberta Library to expand our scanning of Public Accounts to include most Canadian provinces.

 All information sources from statefunding.ca and the database should be acknowledged by the User and cited as follows: